buguoruci/Whetlab-Lua-Client/README.md

     luarocks install whetlab

 and you're done!

-If you need to install from source:
+However, if you need to install from source:

 First download the Lua Client either as a zip archive [here](https://github.com/whetlab/Whetlab-Lua-Client/archive/master.zip) or clone it using Git